elantion/jsonp/README.md

         }
     );

-//jsonp is a bluebird Promise object, so you can use bluebird API as well. var timeout = 300; //milliseconds jsonp(url, arg)
+//jsonp is a Promise object, you can use bluebird resolve it and use timeout function. var Promise = require('bluebird');
+var timeout = 300; //milliseconds
+Promise.resolve(jsonp(url, arg))
     .timeout(timeout, 'TimeoutError')
     .then(function(res){
             console.log(res);